dwhall/HeyMac/HeyMacProtocol.md

 The Resender Address field is present unless the Fctl Frame Type is Minimum (2b00).
 When the Resender Address field is present, it is a two or eight octet (16 or 64 bits) unsigned value representing the address of the re-sender for this frame.
-If the Fctl X bit is set (1b1), the Resender Address field is 8 octets.
+If the Fctl L bit is set (1b1), the Resender Address field is 8 octets.
 The value of the re-sender address is either the source node's address or the address of an intermediate node that has identified itself as responsible for routing the frame along the next hop in its journey